aiven/devportal/docs/platform/concepts/service_backups.rst

 .. seealso::

-    For more information on Aiven for ClickHouse backups, see :ref:`Backup and restore <backup-and-restore>`.
+    For more information on Aiven for ClickHouse backups, see :doc:`Backup and restore </docs/products/clickhouse/concepts/disaster-recovery>`.

 Access to backups
 -----------------